codekitchen/dinghy/README.md

 Faster, friendlier Docker on OS X. Built on docker-machine.

 This is a WIP branch re-implementing dinghy on top of docker-machine.
-There is known brokenness.

 ## install